IBCNServices/kappa-course/README.md

     Open the http url of the command in your browser, using the `127.0.0.1` hostname.
 Don't forget to remove the brackets and the other hostname from the url.

-6. In the Jupyter web ui, open the `kappa-introduction` notebook in the `work` folder and follow the instructions there.
+6. In the Jupyter web ui, open the `introduction` notebook in the `work` folder and follow the instructions there.

 ## Appendix